texfaq/texfaq.github.io/FAQ-actinarg.md

--  `\begingroup` in `\chord` opens a group that is closed by `\endgroup` in `\Xchord`; this group limits the change of category codes, which is the _raison d'&ecirc;tre_ of the whole exercise.
+-  `\begingroup` in `\chord` opens a group that is closed by `\endgroup` in `\Xchord`; this group limits the change of category codes, which is the _raison d'être_ of the whole exercise.
 -  Although `#` is active while `\Xchord` is executed, it's _not_ active when it's being defined, so that the use of `#1`